Ahead: Everything you need to know about Pack N Play mattresses to keep your baby safe.

 - Make sure the room is pitch black.
 Either invest in some great blackout curtains, or go the cheap route and cover the windows with tin foil.

 - Put baby down drowsy but awake.
-You might not have much luck with rocking your baby to sleep and having him STAY asleep.
-So, try putting him down when he looks like he’s about to fall asleep.
-Always give baby a chance to settle himself.
+You might not have much luck with rocking your baby to sleep and having them STAY asleep.
+So try putting baby down when they look like they’re about to fall asleep.
+Always give baby a chance to settle themselves.